imageio/imageio/docs/reference/core_v3.rst

 Everyday Usage
 --------------

-Most of the time, the image-related IO we wish to perform can be described as "I want to load X as a numpy array.", or "I want to save my array as a XYZ file".
+Frequently, the image-related IO you wish to perform can be summarized as "I want to load X as a numpy array.", or "I want to save my array as a XYZ file".
 This should not be complicated, and it is, in fact, as simple as calling the corresponding function::

-    import imageio as iio
+    import imageio.v3 as iio

     # reading:
-    img = iio.v3.imread("imageio:chelsea.png")
+    img = iio.imread("imageio:chelsea.png")

     # writing:
-    iio.v3.imwrite("out_image.jpg", img)
+    iio.imwrite("out_image.jpg", img)

-Both functions accept any :doc:`ImageResource <../getting_started/requests>` as their first argument, which means we can read/write almost anything image related; from simple JPGs through ImageJ hyperstacks to MP4 video or various niche RAW formats.
+Both functions accept any :doc:`ImageResource <../getting_started/requests>` as their first argument, which means you can read/write almost anything image related; from simple JPGs through ImageJ hyperstacks to MP4 video or various niche RAW formats.

-If we do need to customize or tweak this process we can pass additional keyword arguments (`kwargs`) to overwrite any defaults ImageIO uses when reading or writing.
+If you do need to customize or tweak this process you can pass additional keyword arguments (`kwargs`) to overwrite any defaults ImageIO uses when reading or writing.
 The two `kwargs` that are always available are: